We’ve compiled the most common fees so you know exactly what to expect when starting your Tennessee LLC.

 To get started with your Tennessee LLC, you’ll file your Articles of Organization with the Secretary of State.
 Filing your LLC’s Articles of Organization with the state is what legally creates the LLC.
 Your Articles of Organization require certain information, including a name that is different from other LLC names in the state and a designation of a Tennessee Registered Agent.

 We can help you form your Tennessee LLC filing.
-We offer a Tennessee LLC Formation Service, which costs just $49.
+We offer a Tennessee LLC Formation Service, which costs just $0 plus state fees.

 The average cost to start a business in Tennessee can include costs aside from filing your formation documents with the state.
 The fee for filing your Tennessee LLC’s Articles of Organization is only one of several costs you may encounter when starting your LLC.
 We describe many of the possible Tennessee LLC costs below: